-- 1. Do one of the following to select the Camera's parent peg. - In the Timeline view, click on the Camera's parent peg layer. - In the Camera view, click on the camera frame.
+- 1. Do one of the following to select the Camera's parent peg. - In the Timeline view, click on the Camera's parent peg layer. - In the Node view, click on the Camera's parent peg node. - In the Camera view, click on the camera frame.
 The camera frame is a thin rectangle around your scene's stage.